JJNod88/PP1_html_css/README.md

 # Accessibility
 * The site is accessible to Users who may have a disability that prevents them from accessing the site in certain ways.
-    Semantic HTML - Headers, ULs provide addiitoal functionality and operation by keyboard, tab keys and enter.
-    Text Content - HTML strucutre, headings p and lists, screen reader can have indiciators to read out, so the way site flows can help the screen reader
-    Page Layouts - section and navs, provides screen reader hekps UI Controls - Buttons links and Forms.
-Browsers can be accessed using. akeyboard, using tab.
-    Form Labels - Connecting Inputs to Labels, id and for. scren Readers can lavel fields
+    * the foundation of this is the site layout and semantic HTML elements.
+        * The Page is layed out with a standard HTML format to improve its flow, allowing screen readers to indicate header, nav, section, heading, p, ul, form and footer elements of the site.
+        * Using these Semantic Elements in the correct order provides additional functionality for tab keys and screen readers.
+    * UI Controls - Nav bar is set to Float Left so that you can use the tab to navigate it accurately.
+All buttons are accessible using the keyboard tab and enter functions.
+    * For the form, I have used labels and linked them to inputs so that a screen reader can distinguish each field.
     * To ensure I have provided enough information for any links in my site, I have added aria-label outlinining the purpose of the link, and have used brackets if it is taking the person to a new tab.
-    * All images that have been added to the CSS stylesheet, have corresponding alt attributes with concise text Alt for CSS Images
+    * All images that have been added to the CSS stylesheet, have corresponding alt attributes with concise text in the corresponding body of its html.

 # Responsiveness
 * Structure:
     * I used FlexBox to structure my elements which is an extremely responsive way of structuring the site.
-With display:flex and flex:1 for example, all of my sextions and divs were automatically positioned correctly, and did so when scaling your screen size up or down.
+With display:flex and flex:1 for example, all of my sections and divs were automatically positioned correctly, and did so when scaling your screen size up or down.
 This saves a lot of time and looks great!
 * % units:
     * Across the site I have used % for sizing.
 This inclused in height, width, padding, margins and font-sizes etc. I implemented this from the beginning to ensure my design was adaptive across multiple screen sizes - This is extremely important in todays world as there is not one size fits all.
 * Media queries and designs have been implemented at different screen resolutions  to ensure the site is responsive at different sizes and can be used on any device.
     * Using Google Developer, I have tested each element of the site to ensure it responds to scaling.
         * For smartphones and Tablets I adapted the media queries to use smaller images, fonts and changed structures by using Flex-Directions.
         * I grouped my elements as much as I could to reduce the amount of changes to the layout.
 I started my Media Queries at max 1250px which is around the industry standard size for desktop screns and worked my way down, until I got to smartphones with a Media Query set up for Min 0px and Max 480px.
         * Seperating my Media Queries like this really helped as I tested the site scaling.
-Fortunately I have two screens t work from which meant not only could I code whilst using GDeveloper, I can test the Site realtime using an Apple MacBook Screen and a HP Large Desktop Monitor Screen.
+Fortunately I have two screens t work from which meant not only could I code whilst using Google Developer, I can test the Site realtime using an Apple MacBook Screen and a HP Large Desktop Monitor Screen.

-## Features:
+# Features:
 ### Landing Page (Home)
 * Consistent interactive Header and Nav elements are used throughout the entire site.
     * The site has a Navigation bar accessible at all times, that blends in to the web page.
 It includes a link to the *Home*, *Community* and *Sign Up* pages.